Chioma54/Ecommerce-Sales-Project/README.md

 - Visualization

 ## Problem Statement

-## Visualization
-The report comprises six charts and five KPIs that help us generate insights into overall business performance.
-These charts answer the following questions:
 - What is the profit and sales monthly turnover?
 - What is the distribution of sales across product category?
 - Which product is most profitable?